Alphonse Mouzon

-Alphonse Lee Mouzon (November 21, 1948 – December 25, 2016) was an American jazz fusion drummer and the owner of Tenacious Records, a label that primarily released Mouzon's recordings.
-He was a composer, arranger, producer, and actor.
-He gained popularity in the late 1960s and early 1970s.
+Alphonse Lee Mouzon (November 21, 1948 – December 25, 2016) was an American musician and vocalist, most prominently known as a jazz fusion drummer.
+He was also a composer, arranger, producer, and actor.
+Mouzon gained popularity in the late 1960s and early 1970s.
+He was the owner of Tenacious Records, a label that primarily released Mouzon's recordings.

 Biography

 Early life

 Mouzon, of African, French, and Blackfoot descent, was born on November 21, 1948, in Charleston, South Carolina.
 He received his first musical training at Bonds-Wilson High School, and moved to New York City upon graduation.
 He studied drama and music at the City College of New York, as well as medicine at Manhattan Medical School.
 He continued receiving drum lessons from Bobby Thomas, the drummer for jazz pianist Billy Taylor.
 He played percussion in the 1968 Broadway show Promises, Promises, and he then worked with pianist McCoy Tyner.
 He spent a year as a member of the jazz fusion band, Weather Report.
 After that Mouzon signed as a solo artist to the Blue Note label in 1972.